prpole/dissertation/chapter3/norris_capitalocene.md

 points” that “detached themselves, swimming in a golden mist, projecting blue shadows far before them,” like Caspar David Freidrich’s “Wanderer Above the Sea of Fog” of a different hue.
-Were it to stop here, this landscape would adhere to the Romantic landscape tradition of the sublime, invoking the feeling of immensity but not doing anything particularly new.[@norris_octopus:_1986 45-6]
+Were it to stop here, this landscape would stay with the Romantic landscape tradition of the sublime, invoking the feeling of immensity but not doing anything particularly new.[@norris_octopus:_1986 45-6]

-But the landscape pushes further, as literary extrapolation takes it beyond the frame of the visual---and the only reason it is able to surpass what is unimaginably vast is because the object of contemplation shifts from nature to enterprise.
+But this second landscape pushes further, as literary extrapolation takes it beyond the frame of the visual---and the only reason it is able to surpass what is unimaginably vast is because the object of contemplation shifts from nature to enterprise.
 Though dwarfed by the immensity of the scene,